TrossenRobotics/interbotix_xslocobots_docs/_sources/getting_started/user_guide.rst

 =============================

 1. Install the software that you plan to use, such as the ROS Interface.
 The quickstart commands for it are below for a Create® 3 version LoCoBot running ROS 1 Noetic.
-See the :doc:`ROS Interface Software Setup <../ros_interface/software_setup>` for more information.
+See the :doc:`ROS 1 Interface Software Setup <../ros_interface/ros1/software_setup>` or :doc:`ROS 2 Interface Software Setup <../ros_interface/ros2/software_setup>` for more information.

     .. code:: console